 If you suspect that your child may be suffering from sleep apnea, you can refer to the pamphlet below from the American Dental Association for information on what to do.
 If you have questions, please don't hesitate to call our office.

-Every patients journey starts with a unique and detail examination by Dr. Tregaskes to review your sleep study and if you are a candidate for oral appliance therapy.
+Every patients journey starts with a unique and detail examination by Dr. Tregaskes to review the underlying cause of your symptoms, not just the symptoms.